Overview

 GRUB2 configuration

-The system must be able to control the boot process by changing the GRUB2 configuration.
+The system must be able to change the GRUB2 configuration so it can control the boot process.

-If you invoke the ELevate script with the --start option, ELevate will perform an extra check before starting your upgrade even if there are no issues with your GRUB2 configuration.
-This extra check is a “dry run” of the Leapp upgrade performed by executing leapp preupgrade.
-This check will point out any problems that Leapp would encounter during the actual upgrade.
+If you start the ELevate process with the --start option, ELevate will perform an extra check before starting your upgrade even if no issues exist with your GRUB2 configuration.
+This extra check is a “dry run” upgrade.
+This check will identify any problems that it might encounter during the actual upgrade.

-NOTE: If any errors are found, you must address them before performing the upgrade.
+NOTE: If any errors are found, you must correct them before performing the upgrade.

 JetBackup version

-If you are running JetBackup, it must be version 5 or greater.
+If you run JetBackup, it must be version 5 or later.
 Earlier versions are not supported.

 Multiple network interface cards using kernel names

-If your machine has multiple network interface cards (NICs) using kernel names (ethX), we offer to automatically update the name from ethX to cpethX during elevation.
+If your machine has multiple network interface cards (NICs) using kernel names (ethX), the process will offer to automatically update the name from ethX to cpethX during the upgrade process.

-• To find a more in-depth explanation of why this name change is necessary, read Freedesktop.org’s Predictable Network Interface Names documentation.
+For more information about why this name change is necessary, read Freedesktop.org’s Predictable Network Interface Names documentation.

 MySQL version

-If the local version of MySQL/MariaDB installed on the system is not supported on RHEL 8-based distributions, you must upgrade to a supported version.
-If cPanel manages the MySQL installation, we will offer to upgrade MySQL automatically to MariaDB 10.6 during elevation.
+If the version of MySQL/MariaDB installed on the system is not supported on the target distribution, you must upgrade to a supported version.
+If cPanel manages your MySQL installation, the process will offer to upgrade MySQL automatically to MariaDB during elevation.

 NOTE: In cases where an upgrade is necessary and the system is set up to use a remote server, a local server will be temporarily configured and enabled for the duration of the elevation, and the remote instance will be re-enabled once the elevation completes.